hellerve/ptolemy/README.md

 worth reading.
 I quite enjoy learning about the nitty-gritty internals of memory allocators, even if their explicit goal is to break applications.

+* [Rigorous Benchmarking in Reasonable Time](https://kar.kent.ac.uk/33611/7/paper.pdf) by **Tomas Kalibera & Richard Jones**

+This paper seemed very familiar—I think I’ve read it before, but forgot to put it on here.
+It’s fairly nice in its demands for rigour in benchmarking, and pretty useful for me at the moment.
+Let’s see how I do in implementing ideas from this paper—I’ve not been known for my scientific rigour in the past.

 ### Books

 * [You Can’t Spell Trust without Rust](https://cdn.rawgit.com/Gankro/thesis/d2f0b64fe93c23923f3a43a7038427083edad4c5/thesis.pdf) by **Alexis Beingessner** (2015)